Master’s in Information Sciences Admission Snapshot:

 In addition to typical informational material and informal transcripts for all previous post-secondary academic work, the MSIS application requires a statement of purpose, three recommendations, and a current resume or curriculum vitae.
 Start today for a better understanding of application requirements, formatting, and ease of access.
 Note that at any point in the application process you can save your progress, log out, and resume working at a later time.
 The application fee is not due until final submission.

-- Visit the Graduate School application website.
+- Visit the Graduate School application portal.

 - Create your account.

 - Input your information.